awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/php-laravel-tutorial.md

 ## Next Steps<a name="php-laravel-tutorial-nextsteps"></a>

 As you continue to develop your application, you'll probably want a way to manage environments and deploy your application without manually creating a \.zip file and uploading it to the Elastic Beanstalk console\.
-The Elastic Beanstalk Command Line Interface \(EB CLI\) provides easy\-to\-use commands for creating, configuring, and deploying applications to Elastic Beanstalk environments from the command line\.
+The [Elastic Beanstalk Command Line Interface](eb-cli3.md) \(EB CLI\) provides easy\-to\-use commands for creating, configuring, and deploying applications to Elastic Beanstalk environments from the command line\.

 In this tutorial, you configured a document root for your application\.
 When you launch more environments, it's impractical to manually configure this setting on each environment\.
-You can use configuration files to store this and other settings in your source code, so that they are applied automatically\.
+You can use [configuration files](ebextensions.md) to store this and other settings in your source code, so that they are applied automatically\.

 Running an RDS DB instance in your Elastic Beanstalk environment is great for development and testing, but it ties the life cycle of your database to your environment\.
-For instructions on connecting to a database running outside of your environment, see  \.
+For instructions on connecting to a database running outside of your environment, see [Adding an Amazon RDS DB Instance to Your PHP Application Environment](create_deploy_PHP.rds.md) \.

-Finally, if you plan on using your application in a production environment, you will want to configure a custom domain name for your environment and enable HTTPS for secure connections\.
+Finally, if you plan on using your application in a production environment, you will want to [configure a custom domain name](customdomains.md) for your environment and [enable HTTPS](configuring-https.md) for secure connections\.

 For more information about Laravel, go to the tutorial at [laravel\.com](https://laravel.com/docs/5.2/quickstart)\.